bbauska/CAD101en/README.md

   <b><a href="#table-of-contents">↥ Back To Top</a></b>
 </div>

-The \<nav\> tag is a convenience tag for grouping navigational links in a web page.
+The &lt;nav&gt; tag is a convenience tag for grouping navigational links in a web page.

 Websites typically have sections that are dedicated to navigational links that go to these sites or for moving between pages of a single application.

-In HTML5 syntax, these navigational links are placed inside a \<\> tag.
+In HTML5 syntax, these navigational links are placed inside a &lt;&gt; tag.

-The \<\> tag is a convenience tag for grouping navigational links in a web page.
+The &lt;&gt; tag is a convenience tag for grouping navigational links in a web page.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->